plausible/website/_posts/2020-05-01-building-plausible-april-2020-recap.md

 > Premature optimization is the root of all evil

 The current version of the stats engine is very naive.
-I wanted to keep things simple, so I just started writing all the pageviews into a PostgreSQL table and aggregating the results.
+I wanted to keep things simple, so I just started writing all the pageviews into a PostgreSQL table and aggregating the results as needed.
 This approach has been working fine but I think optimizing performance at this point is sorely needed and not premature at all.

 I've been reading up on how to do analytics *properly* so that it can handle large ingest volume and perform fast queries on millions (billions?) of pageviews/sessions.
 There seem to be 2 general approaches: